Kometa-Team/Kometa/docs/defaults/both/audio_language.md

 # Audio Language Collections

-The `audio_language` Default Metadata File is used to dynamically create collections based on the audio languages available in your library.
+The `audio_language` Default Collection File is used to dynamically create collections based on the audio languages available in your library.

 ![](../images/audio_language.png)